scramjetorg/platform-docs/README.md

 > :bulb: **Note** that all commands here are executed from the root of this repository

-We have prepared for you a simple "hello-snowman" sequence that you can use.
+We have prepared for you a simple sample sequence "hello-snowman".
 This sequence is available in the directory `samples/hello-snowman` in this repository.
 In this directory you will find two files:

 * `package.json` - manifest file that describes this particular sequence